google/wireit/README.md

 ## Features

 - 🙂 Use the `npm run` commands you already know
+- 🛠️ Works with single packages, npm workspaces, and Lerna
 - ⛓️ Automatically run dependencies between npm scripts in parallel
 - 👀 Watch any script and continuously re-run on changes
 - 🥬 Skip scripts that are already fresh
 - ♻️ Cache output locally and on GitHub Actions
-- 🛠️ Works with single packages, npm workspaces, and Lerna monorepos

 ## Contents